The Down Lo

 A masterfully planned community broken down into meticulously designed subdivisions, The Woodlands is a 28,000-acre Pleasantville about 20 minutes north of Houston.
 It reminded me a lot of the suburban utopia where I grew up in Chicago, the urban sprawl replaced by perfectly manicured lawns, golf for days, and green space that is nothing short of a carefully curated American dream.
 In fact, the whole weekend had me questioning why there isn’t a Real Housewives of Houston.
 While it is a place to escape reality for a weekend, it’s also there to subtly remind you that the 2.5 kids (more like a baseball team in the south) and white picket fence are still within the realm of obtainable possibility.

-Here’s why families, moms in need of a drama-free vacation, and girlfriends should plan a getaway to The Woodlands — stat.
+Here’s why families, moms in need of a drama-free vacation, and girlfriends should plan a getaway to this Houston suburb — and the best things to do in the Woodlands when you get there.

 Live The Resort Life